webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 ### Sample Encryption

-VP8/9 samples packaged using this specification use sub-sample encryption as specified in section 10.6 of "ISO/IEC 23001-7 Part 7: Common encryption in ISO base media file format files".
+VP8 and VP9 samples packaged using this specification use sub-sample encryption, as specified in section 10.6 of "ISO/IEC 23001-7 Part 7: Common encryption in ISO base media file format files".
 The subsample encryption table may be implemented using the 'senc' box described in section 8.1 of "ISO/IEC 23001-7 Part 7" or the 'saio' and 'saiz' boxes described in section 8.7 of "14496-12".

 When encrypting VP9 video frames, the uncompressed header must be unencrypted.
 A subsample encryption (SENC) map must be used to identify the clear and encrypted bytes of each video sample.
-This is illustrated in figure 1.
+This is illustrated in Figure #1.

 When encrypting superframes, the uncompressed headers of the displayed frame, the uncompressed headers for all ALTREF frames, and the superframe header must be clear.
-The encrypted bytes of each frame within the superframe must be block aligned so that the counter state can be computed for each frame within the superframe.
+The encrypted bytes of each frame within the superframe must be block-aligned so that the counter state can be computed for each frame within the superframe.
 Block alignment is achieved by adjusting the size of the unencrypted bytes that precede the encrypted bytes for that frame.